andyschwab/andyschwab.github.io/DESIGN.md

 ## 8. Decisions Log (defaults chosen)

 - Page purpose: a reassurance / "don't get in the way" page for people who already have context — not a pitch or a funnel.
+- Headline: **"Human-centered technology & operations."** (former eyebrow promoted to headline; "change" rejected as jargon; former headline "Technology and operations, built around people" demoted to the intro punchline).
+- Structure: **compressed** to three sections + footer — Intro (centered portrait + kicker + headline + prose snapshot + punchline), The work, Connect.
+No separate header bar.
+Dissolved the standalone Approach, Background-list, and Writing sections.
+- Background: a **prose snapshot**, not a résumé list; verifiable specifics carried as inline links.
 - Services: **two** facets (Technology — software & AI; Operations & leadership), not three.
-AI integration and software development merged.
+AI integration and software development merged; convictions reduced to one line.
 - Aesthetic: calm editorial; Atkinson Hyperlegible Next + IBM Plex Mono accents.
 - Accent color: desaturated **evergreen** (not slate/blue).
-- Structure: substantive single-scroll page.
-- Engagement: `mailto` + a plain "currently open to new work" line (no scarcity, no form, no scheduler).
-No availability pill in the header.
+- Engagement: `mailto` + a plain "currently open to new work / UK-based" line (no scarcity, no form, no scheduler).
 - Location: shown as "UK-based" (no city); JSON-LD uses `addressCountry: GB` only.
-- Writing section: **link out** to the blog rather than hardcoding post titles (avoids staleness; revisit if desired).
+- Writing: a link in Connect (no standalone section; link out to the blog rather than hardcoding titles).
 - Personality: subtle trace only — the "Supporting:" footer (now including leaflet.pub); gimmicks retired.
-- Voice: terse and declarative; no "you," near-zero "I"; warmth via word choice, not first/second person.
+- Voice: ban the pitch, not the pronoun — no "you," natural active voice with a light factual "I"; no passive contortions.
 - Tech: vanilla, zero build, GitHub Pages apex.

 ---